NikiSmalls/jkn_solutions/readme.md

 - Follow the instructions in [docker-image-builder](docker-image-builder) folder.

 ## Deploying
-- Deploy the AWS stack using the [create.sh](create.sh) file.
+- Deploy the AWS stack using the [create.sh](create.sh) file. `./create.sh`
-- Make note of the the DB's IP Address and the DB credentials from [fullstack.yml](fullstack.yml).
+- Enter a keyname, db user and db password in the prompts.
+- Wait for the stack to be created and the script's output to give the DB's IP Address.
+Maake a note of it for Duplicator restore process.
-- Goto Wordpress Installer URL that create.sh gives.
+- Goto Wordpress Installer URL that [create.sh](create.sh) gives.
 - Go through the Duplicator flow using the information that you recorded.
 - Verify that the site is operational.